 That's because the median nerve that passes through the carpal tunnel feeds the thumb and first three fingers, and part of the hand.

 If you have numbness/tingling in your ring and pinky finger, this is because the cubital nerve that passes through the rear of your elbow is compressed.
 This causes a syndrome called Cubital Tunnel Syndrome.

 When you have numbness/tingling again and again, or when it stops going away, it is normal to begin to worry that you are at risk for Nerve Damage.

 Fortunately the overwhelming majority of people with numbness/tingling in their fingers do not actually get 'nerve damage', even if it has been numb for long periods of time.

-In a decade of practice, I have yet to see a case of 'permanent' nerve damage.
+In fifteen years of practice, I have yet to see a case of 'permanent' nerve damage from 'carpal tunnel'.